Here is an updated list of 230 words describing facial expression in performance which should prove useful for students of drama and theatre.

 230 Powerful Words Describing Facial Expression In Performance

 Not sure of the meaning of a word on the list?
-Look it up in the dictionary.
+Highlight the word and right-click in your browser to look it up or use an online dictionary.